-Pure Capitalism: Individual decision making through markets
+Pure Capitalism: Individual decision making through markets includes:

-- Private ownership of all resources. - Market prices generated in free markets guide resources to their most productive use. - Goods and services are channeled to consumers who value them the most. - Adam Smith and the "invisible hand" - Flaws of a pure market system: - No central authority protects property rights, enforces contracts, or ensures that rules of the game are followed. - People with no resources to sell could starve. - Some producers may try to monopolize markets by eliminating the competition. - Production or consumption of some goods involves damaging byproducts (i.e., pollution). - Private firms have no incentive to produce public goods.

-Because of these limitations, government has been given some role in most market economies.
+- Private ownership of all resources. - Market prices generated in free markets guide resources to their most productive use. - Goods and services are channeled to consumers who value them the most. - Adam Smith: market forces allocate resources as if by an "invisible hand"-an unseen force that harnesses the pursuit of self-interest to direct resources where they earn the greatest reward. - Flaws of a pure market system: - No central authority protects property rights, enforces contracts, or ensures that rules of the game are followed. - People with no resources to sell could starve. - Some producers may try to monopolize markets by eliminating the competition. - The production or consumption of some goods involves damaging byproducts (i.e., pollution). - Private firms have no incentive to produce public goods. - Market economies experience economic fluctuations - Because of these limitations, government has been given some role in most market economies.

-Pure Command System: Resources are directed and production is coordinated not by market forces but by the "command" or central plan, of government.
+Pure Command System: Resources are directed and production is coordinated not by market forces but by the "command," or central plan, of government.

-- In theory, property is owned communally; central plans spell out answers to what, for whom, and how much; and individual choices are incorporated into central plans (communism). - Flaws of a pure command system: - Running an economy is so complicated that some resources are used inefficiently. - Because nobody in particular owns resources, each person has less incentive to employ them in their highest-valued use, so some resources are wasted. - Central plans may reflect more the preferences of central planners than those of society. - Because government is responsible for all production, the variety of products tends to be more limited than in a capitalist economy. - Each individual has less personal freedom in making economic choices.
+- In theory, property is owned communally; central plans spell out answers to what, for whom, and how much; and individual choices are incorporated into central plans (communism). - Flaws of a pure command system: - Running an economy is so complicated and requires so much information that some resources are used inefficiently. - Because nobody in particular owns resources, each person has less incentive to employ them in their highest-valued use, so some resources are wasted. - Central plans may be more reflective of the preferences of central planners than the preferences of society. - Because government is responsible for all production, the variety of products tends to be more limited than in a capitalist economy. - Each individual has less personal freedom in making economic choices. - Because profit has no place in a command economy, people have less incentive to invent new and better products or find more efficient ways to make existing products